-PSY 1485 - ADVANCED BEHAVIOR ANALYSIS
+PSY 1485 - BEHAVIOR ANALYSIS: PRINCIPLES AND PRACTICE

-Minimum Credits: 3 Maximum Credits: 3 This course is an upper-level class in behavior analysis that expands on the learning principles and their applications covered in the prerequisite classes.
-Students will be exposed to methods of behavioral assessment, strategies for selecting intervention outcomes, behavior change procedures, systems supports, and the Behavior Analysis Certification Board's (BACB's) guidelines for responsible conduct.
-Academic Career: Undergraduate Course Component: Lecture Grade Component: LG/SNC Elective Basis Course Requirements: PREQ: PSY 0010, PSY 0402, PSY 1475
+This course is an upper-level class in behavior analysis that expands on the learning principles and their applications covered in the prerequisite classes.
+Students will also be exposed to methods of behavioral assessment, strategies for selecting intervention outcomes, behavior change procedures, systems supports, ethical guidelines, and various areas in which learning principles are applied.

+Course Requirements: PREQ: PSY 0010, PSY 0402, PSY 1475